twadada/multilingual-nlm/README.md

 #### Use Pre-trained Embeddings

-To use pre-trained word embeddings, **set "-pretrained embedding_file.txt", where embedding_file.txt denotes a word embedding file in a word2vec format** (the first line is "vocab_size  embedding_dimension", and the subsequent lines are "word vector" ). **Note that the input should be the embedding file for the targert language (e.g. French in the example above), and the embedding dimension should be the same as emb_size/h_size**.
+To use pre-trained word embeddings, **set "-pretrained embedding_file.txt", where embedding_file.txt denotes a word embedding file in a word2vec format** (the first line is "vocab_size  embedding_dimension", and the subsequent lines are "word vector" ). **Note that the input should be the embedding file for the target language (e.g. French in the example above), and the embedding dimension should be the same as emb_size/h_size**.
 During training, **the pre-trained embedding weights E are freezed** and **words are represented by a⊙E+b, where a and b are trainable vectors.** After training, the code outputs the numpy vectors for a and b as "\*param_a.npy" and "\*.param_b.npy", which you can use to map the pre-trained embeddings of OOVs into the same space.

 ### Multilingual Model in [2]